 The Texpool and Lone Star investment pools are external investment pools measured at amortized cost.
 In order to meet the criteria to be recorded at amortized cost, investment pools must transact at a stable net asset value per share and maintain certain maturity, quality, liquidity and diversification requirements within the investment pool.
 Investment Pools measured at amortized cost are exempt from fair value reporting.
-Certificates of deposits are considered deposits with financial institutions and are also excluded.
+Certificates of deposits are valued based on current market rates offered for deposits with similar remaining maturities and are considered level 2 investments in the fair value hierarchy.